Dictionary » Nouns » Safety – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “safety” comes from the Middle English word “saufte,” which means “freedom from danger.”
-This evolved from Old French “saufte,” meaning “security, salvation,” which originated from Latin “salvitas,” meaning “health” or “safety,” and ultimately from “salvus,” meaning “safe, uninjured.”
-The concept has always revolved around protection and well-being.
+The word “safety” entered English through Middle English from “saufte,” meaning “freedom from danger.”
+It developed from Old French “saufte,” meaning “security, salvation,” which originated from Latin “salvitas,” meaning “health” or “safety,” and ultimately from “salvus,” meaning “safe, uninjured.”
+Over time, the core meaning stayed the same: protection that helps people remain unhurt.

 Example Sentences

-- Always wear your seatbelt to ensure your safety while driving.
+• Always wear your seatbelt to ensure your safety while driving, especially at higher speeds.

-- The construction crew followed strict safety protocols on the job site.
+• The construction crew followed strict safety protocols to prevent hazards on the job site.

 Safety Synonyms